 When you need service or call with a question, have this information ready:

-- 1. Complete Model and Serial Numbers (from plate located as shown on page 3). - 2.
+- 1. Complete Model and Serial Numbers (from plate located as shown). - 2.
 Purchase date from sales slip.
 Copy this information in these spaces.
-Keep this book and your sales slip in a handy place.

 Please complete and mail the Owners Registration Card furnished with this product.